-Arul George Scaria is a post-doctoral researcher at the BIOGOV research unit of the Centre for Philosophy of Law.
-He did his doctoral research at the Ludwig Maximillians Universität, Munich and the International Max Planck Research School for Competition and Innovation, Munich.
-He holds LL.B. from Mahatma Gandhi University (Kerala, India) and LL.M.
-(Intellectual Property Rights) from NALSAR University of Law (Hyderabad, India).
-He practiced as a lawyer in the High Court of Kerala (July 2006 to January 2007), before moving to the IP Management Division of the National Innovation Foundation, India, as a CSIR-NIF Fellow (February 2007-September 2008).
+Arul George Scaria is a post-doctoral researcher at the Centre for Philosophy of Law (CPDR).
+He did his doctoral studies at the Ludwig Maximilians Universität (Munich, Germany) and the International Max Planck Research School for Competition and Innovation (Munich, Germany).
+He had his LL.M.
+(Intellectual Property Rights) from the NALSAR University of Law (Hyderabad, India) and LL.B. from the Mahatma Gandhi University (Kerala, India).
+He joined the BIOGOV unit of CPDR in January 2012.
 His primary areas of interest are law and economics of intellectual property rights, empirical legal studies, protection of biodiversity and traditional knowledge, copyright law, and competition law.

 Books